 The Furman Mathematics Department offers students opportunities to extend their classroom beyond the traditional setting and engage the community.

 Math and the Mouse: Explorations of Mathematics and Science in Walt Disney World (MXP-205) is a three-week immersive study away May Experience giving students the opportunity to explore areas of mathematics that support the operations of Walt Disney World.
 The course is project-driven; students often work in groups, give presentations, and explore topics of their own interest while interacting with industry professionals and alumni.
 This course is open to students in all majors but has a calculus prerequisite (MTH-141, 145, 150, or equivalent).
-The next anticipated offering of this program is May 2021.
+The next anticipated offering of this program is May 2022.
 Contact Dr. Bouzarth, Dr. Harris, or Dr. Hutson for more information or visit the 2019 course blog.
-The next anticipated offering of this program is May 2021.
+Applications for the May 2022 program will open in late September 2021 and are due in October 2021.
+Details will be posted on the Rinker Center for Study Away and International Education website as they become available.

 Watch the video of May 2014’s Math and the Mouse May Experience.

-In May 2020, Dr. Millichap and Dr. Woodard are bringing students to Washington, D.C. and London, England to study the mathematics and history of World War codebreaking.
+Dr. Millichap and Dr. Woodard plan to bring students to Washington, D.C. and London, England to study the mathematics and history of World War codebreaking in May 2022.
 Students will explore how cryptology (the science of making and breaking codes and ciphers) played a pivotal role in the world wars.
 Ideas from combinatorics, probability, and permutation theory will form the mathematical foundation of this course.
-The application deadline for the May 2020 course has already passed.
+Applications for the May 2022 program will open in late September 2021 and are due in October 2021.
+Details will be posted on the Rinker Center for Study Away and International Education website as they become available.

 Math in the City (MTH-504), an independent study, students work closely with the City of Greenville to examine mathematical issues of interest to the local community.
 Past projects have included helping the city analyze current and future monthly parking allotments in downtown garages and analyzing the socioeconomic breakdown of high schools in Greenville County.